-Diversity, equity, & Inclusion
+Diversity, Equity, Inclusion, & Belonging

 Diversity, equity, and inclusivity underpin our values and actions. we nurture and promote individuals' varied experiences and ideas, assuring that structures and processes permit full participation by all members of our communities.
 The Graduate School has frequent programs, scholarships and assistantships available.